Jamaah Ansharut Daulah: History

 The history of the JAD is still unclear, due to the secretive nature of the group.
 However, several small portions of its history are known currently.

-2005: As Part of Lamongan branch of the Islamic Defenders Front
+2005: As part of Lamongan branch of the Islamic Defenders Front

-Islamic Defenders Front (FPI), at its existence, renowned for having loose coordination despite its complexity of their structure and rank.
+Islamic Defenders Front (FPI), at its existence was renowned for having loose coordination despite its complexity of their structure and rank.
 Although the networks penetrate into district and sub-district levels, they are loosely coordinated, and often there are cases of fragmentation.
-Among many of its branches, there was a branch renowned for its extremism, FPI Lamongan branch (FPI Lamongan), which has linked and strong relationship with Dr. Azahari and Noordin M. Top, both Malaysian terrorist kingpin.
+Among many of its branches, there was a branch renowned for its extremism, FPI Lamongan branch (FPI Lamongan), which had a linked and strong relationship with Dr. Azahari and Noordin M. Top, both Malaysian terrorist kingpin.